scala/scala/spec/02-identifiers-names-and-scopes.md

 # Identifiers, Names and Scopes

 Names in Scala identify types, values, methods, and classes which are collectively called _entities_.
-Names are introduced by local [definitions and declarations](04-basic-declarations-and-definitions.html#basic-declarations-and-definitions), [inheritance](05-classes-and-objects.html#class-members), [import clauses](04-basic-declarations-and-definitions.html#import-clauses), or
+Names are introduced by [definitions and declarations](04-basic-declarations-and-definitions.html#basic-declarations-and-definitions), [inheritance](05-classes-and-objects.html#class-members), [import clauses](04-basic-declarations-and-definitions.html#import-clauses), or